Right to Study Check

 The Right to Study Check is a two part process for international students.
 It is your responsibility to ensure that you have the correct type of immigration permission (visa) with which to study all of your course.
 Failure to provide evidence of the correct type of immigration permission could result in you being withdrawn from your course.

-If you have an existing visa that permits study such as BNO, dependant, Tier 5 Youth Mobility, spouse/partner or limited leave to remain you must upload a scan of your visa as part of the Right to Study check.
-If you have a digital visa status such as a BNO or skilled worker visa you will need to upload a share code from the UKVI website so we can verify your immigration status online.
-We will check the scans of your visa and passport and complete your Right to Study checklist which will activate your student record for registration.
+If you have an existing visa that permits study such as BNO, dependant, Tier 5 Youth Mobility, spouse/partner or limited leave to remain you must upload a share code so we can verify your immigration status through the UKVI website.
+We will check if your visa allows you to study and we will complete your Right to Study checklist which will activate your student record for registration.
 If you already have a visa that is valid for study you will not need to complete part 2 of the Right to Study check.

 Part 2: The second part of the Right to Study process is part of registration.
-If you need to obtain a new student visa to study with us you should complete the second part of the Right to Study check before you start your course.
-If you will delay your arrival in Manchester, for example due to travel restrictions or medical advice, you should complete Right to Study once you arrive in Manchester.
+If you need to obtain a new student visa to study with us you should complete the second part of the Right to Study check once you have arrived in the UK but before you start your course.

 The documents that you need to provide to complete the Right to Study check will differ, depending on your immigration status / the type of visa you have: